 Rituximab (Intravenous route)

 Fatal infusion reactions may occur within 24 hours of rituximab infusion; approximately 80% of fatal reactions occurred with first infusion.
 Monitor patients and discontinue rituximab infusion for severe reactions.
-Acute renal failure requiring dialysis with instances of fatal outcome can occur in the setting of tumor lysis syndrome following treatment with rituximab monotherapy in patients with non-Hodgkin's lymphoma.
 Severe and potentially fatal mucocutaneous reactions can occur.
-JC virus infection resulting in progressive multifocal leukoencephalopathy (PML) and death can also occur .
+Reactivation of hepatitis B virus (HBV) may occur and in some cases result in fulminant hepatitis, hepatic failure, or death.
+Screen patients for HBV infection prior to treatment.
+Progressive multifocal leukoencephalopathy (PML) and death can also occur .

 Uses of This Medicine: